-Executive Committee on 8 March 2016 agreed to establish a generic trading company limited by shares to enable the Council to make use of the power given in the Localism Act 2011 to enable trading for a commercial purpose.
+Executive Committee on 19 June 2017 agreed to establish a generic trading company (Handford Homes) limited by shares which would focus on residential property development and investment and partner with the Housing Revenue Account to deliver mixed tenure housing schemes.
 The company will be wholly owned by the Council.